xullnn/ls_pull_over_push/210/answers.md

 answer:

 - to import an external `js` file into html page, add a `<script>` tag pair to html `body` and add a `src` attribute to opening `script` tag, and set the value to the file path.
-- to embed `js` code directly into html page also need to add a `<script>` tag pair, then directly write code between two tags.
+- to embed `js` code directly into html page also need to add a `<script>` tag pair, then directly write code between the two tags.

 Describe the scope of variable declared by `var` keyword?